Sunday, May 4, 2014

 Who's Buried in KV40?

 Nowhere in the article from Basel University that I have translated and read does it say that five dozen royal mummies have been found.
-Instead the archaeologists are reporting the presence of the fragmentary remains of 50 people in the tomb including the head pictured which is more likely to be the head of a late period priest.
+Instead, the archaeologists are reporting the presence of the fragmentary remains of 50 people in the tomb, including the head pictured, which is more likely to be the head of a late-period priest.

-I look forward to reading more about this find though very little of this excavation likely will find its way to the displays in the Cairo Museum.
+I look forward to reading more about this find, though very little of this excavation will likely find its way to the displays in the Cairo Museum.

 University of Basel